softwareforgood/Learn-Enough-To-Be-Dangerous/Languages/JavaScript.md

 The internet couldn't function without it.

-The [JavaScript Basics](https://www.theodinproject.com/paths/foundations/courses/foundations#javascript-basics) is a great tutorial to follow to familiarize yourself with this language.
+The [JavaScript Basics](https://www.theodinproject.com/paths/foundations/courses/foundations#javascript-basics) is a great tutorial to familiarize yourself with this language.

 ## Key points